 The following video will give you a brief overview of putter selection:

 While all aspects of putter design are important you want a head that will give you confidence and work for your style of play.
 Some putters have highly unusual head shapes and they do not work for everyone.

-The putting style and performance differ according to the head design so it is important to look for those that work with your style.
-Also remember that not all heads have site lines so if you need these, take note.
+The putting style and performance differ according to the head design, so it is important to look for those that work with your style.
+Also, remember that not all heads have sightlines.
+So, if you need these, take note.

 Putters with a high moment of inertia (MOI) will be more forgiving when you do not strike the ball dead center.
 It simply means that the club is less likely to twist on off-center hits.